ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

   <div class="cell">
     <details>
-      <summary><strong>Made in Austria, proven worldwide</strong></summary>
+      <summary>Made in Austria, proven worldwide</summary>
       <ul>
         <li>From practice, for practice.</li>
-        <li>Developed specifically so that SMEs can use all functions at the same low price as large companies.</li>
+        <li>Developed specifically so that SMEs can gain the same benefits as as large companies.</li>
-        <li>Trusted and valued by companies and authorities from a wide range of sectors and sizes worldwide.</li>
+        <li>Trusted and valued by companies and authorities across the globe.</li>
       </ul>
     </details>
   </div>